-Current trends in business and technology show that the way employees work — where, when, why and with whom — will change completely over the next decade and bear little resemblance to work as we understand it today.
+Current trends in business and technology show that the way employees work — where, when, why and with whom — will change completely over the next decade and bear little resemblance to work as it stands today.

 CHROs need to be prepared for what’s coming.
-Mark Coleman, research director at Gartner, outlines six assertions for the future direction of the workplace and how businesses can prepare for it.
+De’Onn Griffin, senior director analyst at Gartner, outlines six ideas about the future direction of the workplace and how organizations can prepare for it.

-Currently, teams are formed of people pulled together by reporting structure or in an ad hoc fashion.
-Teamwork is therefore considered more of a behavioral necessity (for example, to foster team spirit and collaboration) than a legitimate organizational principle.
+Currently, teams comprise a group of people pulled together by reporting structure or in an ad hoc fashion.
+Teamwork is therefore considered more of a behavioral necessity — to foster team spirit and collaboration — than a legitimate organizational principle.

-But in 2027, the complexity and scale of business objectives will demand the involvement of brain power and expertise across boundaries in more intricate ways.
+However, in 2028, the complexity and scale of business objectives will demand the involvement of brain power and expertise across boundaries in more intricate ways.

-For heads of recruitment, this means a growing proportion of jobs will require postgraduate education.
-HR will have to experiment with boot camps, consumerized learning, competitions and hackathons so that employees constantly learn and relearn.
+For HR leaders, this means a growing proportion of jobs will require postgraduate education.
+HR will have to establish and promote a continuous learning environment, meaning knowledge acquisition and transparency across the organization must become a part of the day-to-day operations.
+By experimenting with non-traditional programs such as boot camps, consumerized learning, competitions and hackathons, employees will be able to constantly unlearn and relearn.

 Extreme work choices will blur boundaries, businesses and buddies